 Fish Stock is the portion of the Boston Local Food Festival that highlights the fisher folk and the seafood that are local to New England.
 Brought to us by Northwest Atlantic Marine Alliance (NAMA), The Seafood Throwdown is the main event of Fish Stock!
-Two chefs engage in a culinary battle of skill and creativity with the secret seafood ingredient.
-Can you guess the secret seafood?
+Two chefs will engage in a culinary battle of skill and creativity with the secret seafood ingredient.
+The Throwdown will be immediately followed by a fillet demo presented by a local chef.

 Chefs are allowed to bring three of their favorite ingredients, and once they discover the secret seafood they must use, they got $25 and 15 minutes to shop the Boston Local Food Festival’s vendors for ingredients.
 After their shopping spree, they have one hour to cook and present their entry for the judge’s consideration.